marosolutions/marketing-dotnet/README.md

      - `orderDateTime`: uses the format: "YYYY-MM-DDTHH:MM:SS-05:00"
      - `orderStatus`: status of order
      - `originalOrderId`: sets the original_order_id field
-     - `orderItems` an array of \Maropost\Api\InputTypes\OrderItemInput objects.
+     - `orderItems`: must contain at least one orderItem.
-     - `customFields` associative array where the key (string) represents the field name and the value is the field value
+     - `customFields` Dictionary Item key represents the field name and the Dictionary Item value is the field value
-     - `addTags` simple array of tags to add (scalar values)
+     - `addTags` tags to add
-     - `removeTags` simple array of tags to remove (scalar values)
+     - `removeTags` tags to remove
      - `uid`: unique id
      - `listIds` CSV list of IDs (e.g, "12,13")
      - `grandTotal`: grand total